Explosive memo released as Trump escalates fight over Russia probe

 “If we continue to undermine our own rule of law, we are doing Putin’s job for him,” McCain, who is being treated for brain cancer, said in a statement.

-Mueller’s probe has led to guilty pleas by two of his foreign policy advisers to charges of lying to the FBI, and indictments of former campaign manager Paul Manafort and Manafort’s business partner Rick Gates.
+Mueller’s probe has led to guilty pleas by two of Trump’s foreign policy advisers to charges of lying to the FBI, and indictments of former campaign manager Paul Manafort and Manafort’s business partner Rick Gates.

 Trump has called the investigation a “witch hunt,” denying any collusion with Russia or obstruction of justice.
 Moscow has denied any election meddling.